felipepolido/clmclogger/README.md

 After the log has opened, to add signals to each plot click on the signal and then click on the desired plot.

-### Dependencies
+## Dependencies

-To include clmcplot to your project, first make sure the CMakeLists.txt find the clmcplot package:
+To include clmcplot to your ROS project, first make sure the CMakeLists.txt find the clmcplot package:

 ```bash